 AAS Criteria for Congruency

-– Two triangles are said to be congruent to each other if two angles and the included side of one triangle are equal to two angles and the included side of the other triangle.
+– Two triangles are said to be congruent to each other if two angles and one side of one triangle are equal to two angles and one side of the other triangle.

-Why SSA and AAA congruency rules are not valid?
+Why Are SSA and AAA Congruency rules Not Valid?

-- SSA or ASS test is not a valid test for congruency as the angle is not included between the pairs of equal sides.-
+- SSA test is not a valid test for congruency as the angle is not included between the pairs of equal sides.

 - The AAA test also is not a valid test as even though 2 triangles can have all three same angles, the sides can be of differing lengths.
 This becomes a test for similarity (AA).